UoA-eResearch/vmhandbook/_doc/remote-desktop.md

 ## Accessing Local Files and Folders on Remote Desktop Session

+To access local files from virtual machines, you need to configure the remote desktop connection settings **before** connecting to the VM.

-On Windows, choose your **local resources** in the settings of your RDP connect window.
+On Windows, choose your **local resources** in the settings of your remote desktop connection window.
 Notice below the **More** button at the bottom which takes you to the local devices and resources section which allows resources to be chosen.

 ![useful image]({{ "/assets" | append: page.id | append: "/screenshot3.png" | absolute_url }}){:width="50%"}